Archive-42/gists/MAIN_GIST_FOLDER/898c458ed087/website-checklist.md

 # Usefulness & Relevance:

->Does the content meet user needs, goals, and interests?
+> Does the content meet user needs, goals, and interests?

 ---

->Does the content meet business goals?
+> Does the content meet business goals?

 ---

->For how long will the content be useful?
+> For how long will the content be useful?
 When should it expire?
 Has its usefulness already expired?

 ---

->Is the content timely and relevant?
+> Is the content timely and relevant?

 ---

 # Clarity & Accuracy:

 ---

 Is the content understandable to customers?

 ---

 Is the content organized logically & coherently?

 ---

 Is the content correct?

 ---

 Does the content contain factual errors, typos, or grammatical errors?

 ---

 Do images, video, and audio meet technical standards, so they are clear?

 ---

 Influence & Engagement:

 ---

 Does the content use the most appropriate techniques to influence or engage customers?

 ---

 Does the content execute those techniques effectively?

 ---

 Does the content use too many or too few techniques for the context?

 ---

 Completeness:

 ---

 Does the content include all of the information customers need or might want about a topic?

 Does the content include too much or too little information about a topic for the context?